Thursday, September 27, 2007

 The frill is not though in the culinary savory but on the parade of intriguing food extravaganza and the stretched patience of learning the "fine and classy" intake of those.
 With absolute strangeness, one is opted to relish ignorance, wait and observe.

-pretense, i finally made my order.
+After a series of glances on dinemates and pretense, i finally made my order.
 To be more like a regular diner, i changed my choice in striving english.

 "abbey, id switched my wagyu beef cheek to russian cod fillet." it bottle have been crusted russian cod fillet with black gnocchi and basil cream.
 But regular diners dont make orders that way.